TodoWishlist/xenial64-mern/README.md

-Vagrant Box For Mean.js Project
+Vagrant Box For MERN Project
 =================
-This is an all-in-one vagrant box for developing mean.js projects.
+This is an all-in-one vagrant box for developing MERN projects.

 ## Read me first